mohuangx/SAVER/cran-comments.md

 ## Submission
-This is a submission of an update (1.1.2) to the SAVER package.
+This is a submission of an update (1.1.3) to the SAVER package.

 ## Test environments
-* local Windows 7 install, R 3.6.1
+* local Windows 10 install, R 4.2.0
-* ubuntu 16.04.6 (on travis-ci), R 3.6.1

 ## R CMD check results